PyOfile/mr_roboto_Land/README.md

-Updated with another level to play after the first loop if over.
-Next I think ill automate the trasition when I learn how.
+Updated with another level to play after the first loop is over.
+Next I think I'll automate the transition when I learn how.